Mayur96k/CDAC-Project/README.md

 # CDAC-Project
-Resume screening using NLP &amp;  Machine Learning Algorithm
+Resume screening using NLP & and Machine Learning Algorithm